saphanaacademy/Spatial/ESRI_S4HANA/exercises/sacAnalytics.md

 In order to have a successful Location Dimension in SAC you need to have a Calculation View in the SAP_BOC_Spatial package and that view must have at least one Spatial Type column.
 Of course the appropriate rights have to be assigned to your technical user (HACKT28) to the package and the underlying data.
 For more detailed information please see this part of the SAC online help: [Creating Geo model from Live HANA Calculation View.]( https://www.sapanalytics.cloud/guided_playlists/creating-geo-model-from-live-hana-calculation-view/)

 * After you have filled in the dialogue press the OK button and then the "Save Model" button.
 There is no further work that you need to do in this model.

+### <a name="sacmap"></a> Creating a SAC Story with a Map

+The final step in this task, and the workshop, is to create a Story in the SAP Analytics Cloud.
+The Story will just have one analytic which will be a map.
+The map will show our sales data and customer locations (from the S/4HANA system) as well as the population totals from our census database in HANA.
+The geo-coding of the S/4HANA customers was done via a simple lookup in HANA and that matches a postal code to a centroid point which is a HANA Spatial Type column.

 * After saving the model click on the Main Menu button and choose Create and then Story.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/sacmod07.jpg">